 Wide brim hats offer greater sun protection, including for the neck and ears, but may not be suitable in windy conditions as they can be easily blown off.

-Bucket hats are also good for sun protection and are good for wet conditions, as they can help to keep rain off the face and neck.
+Bucket hats also provide excellent sun protection and work well in wet conditions, keeping rain off your face and neck.

-So, choose the type of hat that best suits your specific needs and personal preferences, such as protection level, wind resistance, comfort, and style
+So, select the hat style that fulfills your specific needs and personal preferences, including protection level, wind resistance, comfort, and style.

 Sailing Hat FAQs